All requests for Core services and equipment scheduling is available through iLab.

 Static Weight Bearing – BIO-SWB

-Instrument used to assess the level of discomfort (incapacitance) in the injured paw of a small animal like a rat or a mouse by measuring the Postural Equilibrium.
-The static weight bearing instrument is ideal for research on analagesia and nociception involving rodents: osteoarthrisis, cartilage degeneration, inflammation models, nerve injury models, and much more.
+An easy and non pain-inducing solution for assessing the level of discomfort (incapacitance) in the injured paw of a small animal like a rat or a mouse by measuring the Postural Equilibrium “ independently of the operator”.
+The static weight bearing instrument is ideal for your research on analagesia and nociception involving rodents: osteo arthrisis, cartilage degeneration, inflammation models, nerve injury models, and much more… Discover the SWB-Touch: now with a brand new touch-screen console.

 Electronic Von Frey – Model EVF4